EthanSK/macos-gen-ai-wallpaper/readme.md

 ### Automatic Run on Login

-Create a macOS shortcut that runs this script
+Create a macOS shortcut (in shortcuts.app) that runs this script

 ```bash